Dr. Shankardev Saraswati – Mind and Body Connections Introduction

 Dr. Shankardev Saraswati: All with a very strong foundation in poor nutrition.
 Our soil’s depleted, the food no longer has micronutrients, so GPs are at the coal face.
 I have a very specialized general practice, and I may see 18 people a week.
 But a normal GP trying to handle the avalanche of stuff coming through, they’re just overwhelmed.

-Dr. Ron Ehrlich: Absolutely, and in fact, I think that’s part of the problem with medicine, is that … Because every doctor I know, whether they’re practicing at the coal face, writing out prescriptions to try and manage and control people’s chronic disease, or the integrative doctor who is doing the full workup of their nutritional background on a patient, the two things those practitioners have in common is they want the best for their patients.
+Dr. Ron Ehrlich: Absolutely, and in fact, I think that’s part of the problem with medicine, is that … Because every doctor I know, whether they’re practising at the coal face, writing out prescriptions to try and manage and control people’s chronic disease, or the integrative doctor who is doing the full workup of their nutritional background on a patient, the two things those practitioners have in common is they want the best for their patients.
 It’s just they’re approaching from a different angle.

 But listen, it’s been terrific because we’ve covered a lot of territory here.
 I wanted to finish just by asking you, this is something I ask a lot of my guests, what do you think the biggest challenge is that people face today in the modern world on their health journey?
 What do you think that is?

 The Biggest Health Challenge